 How this strategy saves on taxes.
 Contributions to most retirement accounts reduce your taxable income now.
 Contributions to Roth accounts reduce your taxable income later.
 Contributions to either account, when invested, grow tax deferred.
 That means you don’t get a tax bill every year if your account increases in value.

 What you should do.
-For each of your retirement accounts, learn if they are subject to required minimum distributions and how RMDs work .
-For example, traditional IRAs require you to start taking minimum distributions beginning with the year you turn 70½.
+For each of your retirement accounts, learn if they are subject to required minimum distributions and how RMDs work.
+For example, traditional IRAs require you to start taking minimum distributions beginning with the year you turn 72.
 401(k)s do, too, unless you’re still working.
 Roth IRAs don’t require any distributions until the owner dies.
+(Learn more: RMDs explained)

-Bonus tip : By directly transferring money from your IRA (other than a SEP IRA or SIMPLE IRA) to a qualified 501(c)(3) charity through what’s called a qualified charitable distribution, you can satisfy part or all of your RMD requirement and reduce your taxable income, even if you don’t itemize deductions on your tax return.
+Bonus tip : Once you are over age 70 ½, you can make a direct transfer of up to $100,000 from your IRA (other than a SEP IRA or SIMPLE IRA) to a qualified 501(c)(3) charity through what’s called a qualified charitable distribution (QCD).
+A QCD will satisfy part or all of your RMD requirement and reduce your taxable income, even if you don’t itemize deductions on your tax return.
+(Learn more: Retiring in 12 months or less?
+What to do)

 What you should do.
 It’s common to have retirement assets in three types of accounts: taxable brokerage accounts, tax-deferred retirement accounts, such as 401(k)s or 403(b)s, and tax-free Roth accounts.